 Even if you decide against entering your annual report for an award, following these tips will help ensure you deliver a finished product that is both high-quality and a great read.
 If your eye is on the prize, however, then good luck!

-If you would like to talk to us about writing or editing your next annual report, contact us.
+If you’d like to talk to us about writing or editing your next annual report, you can contact us here.

 The secrets to writing clear corporate reports

 Cut to the chase: How to use the principles of plain English to improve your writing